 - imposition of an unreasonable sanction.

-- The student must submit any appeal in writing to the provost/vice president for academic affairs within 30 calendar days of transmittal of the decision and must include an explanation or justification for the appeal.
+- The student must submit any appeal in writing to the vice provost for academics within 30 calendar days of transmittal of the decision and must include an explanation or justification for the appeal.

-- The provost/VPAA notifies other parties in the case within seven calendar days of receipt of an appeal.
+- The vice provost for academics notifies other parties in the case within seven calendar days of receipt of an appeal.
 Those parties normally provide any written response within 15 calendar days.
-The provost/VPAA normally provides a written decision and rationale within seven calendar days of receipt of responses to the appeal.
-The provost/VPAA’s decision is final.
+The vice provost for academics normally provides a written decision and rationale within seven calendar days of receipt of responses to the appeal.
+The vice provost for academics decision is final.

-- If the student files a timely appeal, no sanction is imposed until the provost/VPAA renders a decision, except that an interim suspension imposed to maintain safety and order remains in effect.
+- If the student files a timely appeal, no sanction is imposed until the vice provost for academics renders a decision, except that an interim suspension imposed to maintain safety and order remains in effect.